nurbilu/chat_game_proj/General_fixs_&_errors.md

 5. 2. make create character either a chat bot for the user to make a prompt for chat to create a charater ( not have to be AI but must use library/DB data and auto completion) OR either a form base on the library/DB data (as a option B). (half done).

 6. 2. fix icon displayment for the text editor ( done )

+7. 2. create a search component that will be used to search for the library - to fix search bar in the library - (done)